Updated by Michael Umberger

 Some resources on this page are subscription databases that require a W&M ID and password for off-campus access.
-See Off-Campus Access to Library Resources for more information.
+Use Proxy Authentication for off-campus access to library resources.

-Lexis and Westlaw require individual IDs and passwords for both off-campus and on-campus access.
+Lexis Advance, Westlaw, and Bloomberg Law require individual IDs and passwords for both off-campus and on-campus access.

 To search for books, journals, and audiovisual materials held by William & Mary libraries, use the online catalog.

 To find local government law materials, use the default search with keywords or search the catalog by subject headings such as: